komour/TinkoffMessenger/README.md

 7. Save/Load profile data using CoreData
 8. Channel and message caching via CoreData.
 NSFetchedResultsController - in process
 9. Architecture (SOA, MVC) - ?
+10. Ability to select avatars from the network via `UICollectionView` and `URLSessionTask`